akinaka-dd/image-patch/README.md

-# Image-patch: Interactive image cropping and labeling tool
+# Image-patch: Interactive Image Cropping and Labeling Tool
 Image-patch is an interactive tool for extracting and labeling rectangular regions from images.
 While the application is launched from the command line, the main workflow is performed through mouse-based operations.
 Users can drag to select regions, assign user-defined numerical labels, and visualize them with color-coded overlays.